The 19 Best Learning and Development (L&D) Tools

 If you want to dive deeper into these authoring tools’ capabilities, read our detailed comparison Adobe Captivate vs Articulate Storyline 3 vs iSpring Suite.

 Learning Management Systems (LMSs)

 Let’s suppose you’ve developed an eLearning course.
 How do you deliver it to your learners?
 That’s where an LMS comes into play.
-A learning management system helps you keep all educational materials in one place, enroll learners in online courses, get analytics reports on their progress, and much more.
+Learning management systems are L&D platforms that help you keep all educational materials in one place, enroll learners in online courses, get analytics reports on their progress, and much more.
 Here are some of the best LMSs to choose from: